-Just off I-110, not far from the Staples Center and the Grammy Museum, is a 76 station with a longtime asset: Mrs. Sippee, famous for its “broasted” fried chicken and wedge potatoes.
-“Broasted” means it’s cooked in a pressure fryer, which is meant to cut down on the grease but lock in the juices.
+Just off the I-110, not far from the Staples Center and the Grammy Museum, is a 76 station with a longtime asset: Mrs. Sippee, famous for its “broasted” fried chicken and wedge potatoes.
+“Broasted” means it’s cooked in a pressure fryer—the method is meant to cut down on the grease but lock in the juices.
 The menu also offers burritos, burgers, and pizza, but it’s hard to argue with a taste of the acclaimed chicken that starts at just a little over a buck.

 The Bombay Frankie Company, Los Angeles

-In Mumbai, locals call a rolled-up meal a roti roll, or a “frankie.”
-But at this Chevron station, near the San Monica Boulevard exit off I-405, the frankies may remind you of a unique burrito—and they’re why this place has been called one of the best Indian restaurants in Los Angeles.
+In Mumbai, locals called a rolled-up meal a roti roll, or a “frankie. ” But at this Chevron station, near the San Monica Boulevard exit off I-405, the frankies may remind you of a unique burrito—and they’re why this place has been called one of the best Indian restaurants in Los Angeles.
 These frankies use a thinner version of fluffy naan as the tortilla and fill it with chicken tikka, chickpea spread, mint chutney, cucumbers, and tamarind sauce.
 Or choose a Frankie Bowl, with a choice of chicken, veggies, or lentils over jeera rice.
 Wash it down with a mango lassi, or finish with a kheer (rice pudding).

 Cilantro Mexican Grill, San Fernando Valley

-It’s been hailed as the best burrito in North Hollywood—and this Chevron, about 5 miles north of Universal Studios Hollywood off State Highway 170, also offers a serious deal: Your lunch burrito often costs less than $10 (choose from carnitas, shrimp, or even beef tongue).
+It’s been hailed as the best burrito in North Hollywood—and this Chevron, about 8 kilometres north of Universal Studios Hollywood off State Highway 170, also offers a serious deal: Your lunch burrito often costs less than $10 (choose from carnitas, shrimp, or even beef tongue).
 Chef Adolfo Perez was trained at Pasadena’s Le Cordon Bleu and has gotten raves for his sublime surf-and-turf burrito with shrimp and Angus steak, but the low-key food counter also has breakfast burritos and bowls, tortas, tacos, and even a soup du jour.

 Big Sur River Inn, Big Sur

 Along one of the most scenic stretches of Highway 1, this inn and restaurant was the first hotel in the Big Sur area when it opened as the Apple Pie Inn in 1934—and it still follows the old roadside tradition of offering food, lodging, and gas.
-Sit on the restaurant’s river-view deck and try the Carrot Cake French Toast Bites or the original-recipe apple pie; or go into the General Store and build a to-go delight at the acclaimed Burrito and Pizza Bar.
+Sit on the restaurant’s river-view deck and try the Carrot Cake French Toast Bites or original-recipe apple pie; or go into the General Store and build a to-go delight at the acclaimed Burrito and Pizza Bar.